DBTK1990/Shop.Managment.Server.Client/README.md

 1. change connection string on app settings string or use the default
 2. run the project with dotnet run or play on visual studio 2019

-*remark: the first run will take a minute or so , the project build is installing the required npm packages for the client app
+*remark: the first run will take a minute or so , the project build all javascript dependencies